daveshap/GitChain/README.md

 - **Eliminate Central Points of Failure:** Remove dependency on centralized servers that can be censored, hacked, or suffer downtime.
 - **Empower Users:** Provide full control over code repositories, contributions, and collaboration without corporate gatekeepers.
-- **Enhance Security and Trust:** Utilize cutting-edge cryptographic methods to ensure integrity, authenticity, and privacy.
+- **Enhance Security and Trust:** Utilize blockchain, cryptographic tokens, and advanced cryptographic techniques to ensure integrity, authenticity, and privacy.
 - **Foster Community Ownership:** Enable the global community to maintain and evolve the platform collectively.
+- **Pave the Way for Future Technologies:** Serve as a foundational project proving the viability of triple-entry bookkeeping, zero-knowledge proofs, and fully homomorphic encryption for broader applications like public records.

 ---

 ## Key Features

+- **Blockchain-Based Architecture:** Utilize blockchain technology for immutable, transparent record-keeping.
+- **Cryptographic Tokens for Ownership and Permissions:** Manage repository ownership and access control through tokens.
-- **Fully Decentralized Architecture:** No central servers; every user contributes to the network.
+- **Fully Decentralized Network:** No central servers; every user contributes to the network.
 - **Peer-to-Peer Networking:** Direct communication between nodes for repository sharing and updates.
 - **Cryptographic Identity Management:** Users are identified and authenticated through cryptographic keys.
-- **Secure Code Collaboration:** All contributions are signed and verified, ensuring code integrity.
+- **Secure Code Collaboration:** All contributions are signed, verified, and recorded on the blockchain.
 - **Integration with Git:** Seamless use of familiar Git commands and workflows.
 - **Advanced Cryptography:** Implementation of triple-entry bookkeeping, zero-knowledge proofs, and fully homomorphic encryption.